The Aspinall Foundation

+The Aspinall Foundation

+>

-Our team of dedicated, on-site veterinary staff work directly with the keepers in maintaining a programme of routine testing for the general health of the animals, treating sick animals and assisting with the movement of animals between collections.
+> Our team of dedicated, on-site veterinary staff work directly with the keepers in maintaining a programme of routine testing for the general health of the animals, treating sick animals and assisting with the movement of animals between collections.
 A large proportion of laboratory work is performed on site at our vet centres, which is not only cost-effective but also enables improved therapy and care for the animals.

+>

-The variety and quality of our animals’ diets is very important.
+> The variety and quality of our animals’ diets is very important.
 Our nursery at Walmestone Growers supplies several types of fruit, vegetables and herbs to the parks as well as veg boxes to the local community.
 Exotic fruits are purchased from London’s Covent Garden Market on a regular basis.
 Our carnivores are fed a varied diet of meat on and off the bone including rabbits, pheasants, squirrels and mutton.

+>

-Conservation is at the heart of everything we do and by visiting our parks in Kent, adopting an animal, staying at one of our fabulous short breaks or holding your very special wedding day with us, you are directly helping us to save animals from extinction.
-The future is in all of our hands and with your help we can make a difference.
+> Conservation is at the heart of everything we do and by visiting our Kent based parks, adopting an animal, staying at one of our fabulous short breaks or holding your very special wedding day with us, you are directly helping us to save animals from extinction.
+The future is in all of our hands and with your help, we truly can, and are making a difference.